-"TRIPS Agreement" means the Agreement on Trade-Related Aspects of Intellectual Property Rights, contained in Annex 1C to the WTO Agreement.
-(7)
+"TRIPS Agreement" means the Agreement on Trade-Related Aspects of Intellectual Property Rights, which is part of the WTO Agreement.(8)

-"UNCITRAL Arbitration Rules" means the arbitration rules of the United NationsCommission on International Trade Law.
+"UNCITRAL Arbitration Rules" means the arbitration rules of of the United Nations Commission on International Trade Law.

 "WTO Agreement" means the Marrakesh Agreement Establishing the World Trade Organization, done on April 15, 1994.